bagustris/python-tutorial/_episodes/01-basics.md

 - "How do I run Python programs?"
 - "What are Python's basic data types?"
 objectives:
-- "Launch the Jupyter Notebook, create new notebooks, and exit the Notebook."
+- "Launch the IPython, doing some operations, and exit the IPython."
-- "Create Markdown cells in a notebook."
-- "Create and run Python cells in a notebook."
+- "Create and run Python commands in IPython."
 - "Write simple scripts that use atomic data types, variables, and lists."
 keypoints:
 - "Python programs are plain text files."
-- "We can write Python in the Jupyter Notebook as well (which isn't plain text)."
+- "We can write Python in the IPython as well as plain text)."
 - "Most common atomic data types are `int`, `float`, `str`, and `bool`."
 - "Most common type of collection is `list`."
 - "Use variables to store values."